Ways2Capital : Indian ADRs

-Indian ADRs ended mixed on Monday.
-In the IT space, Infosys gained 0.12 percent at USD 15.71 and Wipro was down 0.02 percent at USD 6.10.
+Indian ADRs ended higher on Wednesday.
+In the IT space, Infosys rose 0.11 percent at USD 15.91 and Wipro gained 0.22 percent at USD 6.37.

 For Quick Trial – 8962000225 ✔